arsaboo/homeassistant-config/HASS Cheatsheet.md

     ```
 4. Start ST-MQTT bridge `pm2 start smartthings-mqtt-bridge`
 5. Follow the rest of the instructions (from step 2) listed [here](https://github.com/stjohnjohnson/smartthings-mqtt-bridge#usage).
+6. Once `pm2` runs the program, you can then run `pm2 save` to save the running programs into a configuration file.
+7. You can then run `pm2` as a systemd or service by running the command that you get after running `pm2 startup systemd` (run this without `sudo`).

 # To upgrade the All-In-One setup manually (using this as I am using the older version of AIO):